playlogo/billig/notes.md

 ## BOM - Screws, etc

-I have various screws and other stuff left from the two Kobra printers and the Ender3NG I just build.
-The BOM only contains the fasteners I'm personally missing to build the printer, not all the required ones!
+I have various screws and other stuff left over from the two Kobra printers and the Ender3NG I just build.
+The BOM only contains the fasteners I'm personally missing to build the printer, not all the required ones to build it from scratch!

 ## BOM - Reuse of parts from Kobras